 The City of Albuquerque Parks and Recreation Department and other local organizations offer many opportunities to enjoy the river and its cottonwood river forest year round!
 Here is just a sample:

-¨ Bernalillo County Open Space provides access to the Rio Grande and Bosque at several of its properties including the Durand Open Space and the Valle del Bosque Open Space.
+- Bernalillo County Open Space provides access to the Rio Grande and Bosque at several of its properties including the Durand Open Space and the Valle del Bosque Open Space.
 The newly developed Bachechi Open Space has an educational building which hosts year round programs.
+Stand up paddle boarders access the river both above and below the San Juan Chama Water Diversion on the river from here.
 See www.bernco.gov/openspace or call (505) 314-0400 for more information.

 3. Día del Río